soumyarmardur/My-Projects/README.md

 # Table of Contents

-This Repository contains multiple projects w.r.t Machine Learning,Django and R/Python.
+This Repository contains multiple projects related to Machine Learning,Django and R/Python.

 * Machine Learning
 * Python with Django